 For some more creative STEAM activities, go to Amazing Mazes and Sensory Play with Light.

-We know that kids who often practice creative pursuits in life (such as writing, singing, crafting, painting and dancing) are generally more thoughtful, reflective, better in problem solving, challenge the norm and build greater confidence.
-Read Creativity can empower your kids to learn more.
+Kids who often practice creative pursuits in life (such as writing, singing, crafting, painting and dancing) generally feel more empowered because they are more thoughtful, reflective, happier, interesting and build greater confidence.

-Who would have thought having our two beautiful boys would help to affirm my own creativity?
-I am grateful to do it all over again with my toddling daughter!
-I would love to hear how you get creative with your kids in the comments section.
-Thanks for dropping by :)
+Who would have thought 9 years with my two beautiful boys would help to affirm my own creativity?
+I am grateful to do it all over again now, with my toddling daughter!

 Here's a Lego maze that will amaze your kids!
 Mazes are fun and a great creative activity to encourage kids to apply basic Science, Technology, Engineering, Arts and Maths (STEAM) concepts into their play.
 To learn more about STEAM, go to Fun Marble Runs!